linode/docs/docs/quick-answers/linux-essentials/what-is-systemd/index.md

 - '[systemd GitHub](https://github.com/systemd/systemd)'
 ---

-Systemd is a Linux initialization system and service manager that includes features like on-demand starting of daemons, mount and automount point maintenance, snapshot support, and processes tracking using Linux control groups.
-Systemd provides a logging daemon and other tools and utilities to help with common system administration tasks.
+systemd is a Linux initialization system and service manager that includes features like on-demand starting of daemons, mount and automount point maintenance, snapshot support, and processes tracking using Linux control groups. systemd provides a logging daemon and other tools and utilities to help with common system administration tasks.

 [Lennart Poettering](http://0pointer.de/blog/projects/systemd.html) and [Kay Sievers](https://en.wikipedia.org/wiki/Kay_Sievers) wrote systemd, inspired by macOS's [launchd](https://en.wikipedia.org/wiki/Launchd) and [Upstart](http://upstart.ubuntu.com/), with the goal of creating a modern and dynamic system.
 Notably, systemd provides aggressive parallelization capabilities and dependency-based service control logic, allowing for services to start in parallel and leading to a quicker boot time.
 These two aspects were present in Upstart, but improved upon by systemd.

-Systemd is the default init system for the major Linux distributions but is backwards compatible with SysV init scripts.
-SysVinit is an initialization system which predates systemd and uses a simplified approach to service startup.
-Systemd not only manages system initialization, but also provides alternatives for other well known utilities, like cron and syslog.
+systemd is the default init system for the major Linux distributions but is backwards compatible with SysV init scripts.
+SysVinit is an initialization system which predates systemd and uses a simplified approach to service startup. systemd not only manages system initialization, but also provides alternatives for other well known utilities, like cron and syslog.
 Because systemd does several things within the Linux user space, many have criticized it for violating [the Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy), which emphasizes simplicity and modularity.

 This guide provides an introduction to systemd by taking a closer look at systemd units.
 The [Mount Units](/docs/quick-answers/linux-essentials/what-is-systemd/#mount-units) section will analyze a unit file that is shipped by default with systemd on an Ubuntu 18.04 system, while the [Timer Units](/docs/quick-answers/linux-essentials/what-is-systemd/#timer-units) section will create a custom unit file on the same system.